 Salaries, Employee Benefits and Payroll Taxes: Personnel costs include base salaries, benefits and bonuses paid to employees.
-Salaries, employee benefits and payroll taxes were \$18,552,504 and \$17,695,956 for 2011 and 2010, respectively.
-Salaries and related costs increased by approximately 4.8% in 2011 compared with 2010.
-The increase in 2011 was primarily due to increased levels of business and higher levels of profitability driving increases in levels of variable compensation.
-On a consolidated basis, salaries and employee benefits as a percentage of total revenues were 20.5% and 24.8% in 2011 and 2010, respectively.
+Salaries, employee benefits and payroll taxes were \$21,877,186 and \$18,552,504 for 2012 and 2011, respectively.
+Salaries and related costs increased by approximately 17.9% in 2012 compared with 2011.
+The increase in 2012 was primarily due to increased levels of business, additional headcount related to technology and system development initiatives and higher levels of profitability driving increases in levels of variable compensation.
+On a consolidated basis, salaries and employee benefits as a percentage of total revenues were 19.0% and 20.5% in 2012 and 2011, respectively.

-Office Occupancy and Operations: Overall office occupancy and operations as a percentage of total revenues was 4.1% and 5.5% in 2011 and 2010, respectively.
-The decrease in office occupancy and operations expense in 2011 compared with 2010 was due primarily to decreases in building and equipment rental, telecommunications expenses, depreciation and storage expenses.
+Office Occupancy and Operations: Overall office occupancy and operations as a percentage of total revenues was 3.4% and 4.1% in 2012 and 2011, respectively.
+The dollar increase in office occupancy and operations expense in 2012 compared with 2011 was due primarily to increases in rent, office supplies, telecommunications, equipment and postage, all related to increased business activity.

-Business Development: Business development expenses for 2011 increased \$162,246 compared with 2010 primarily due to increases in marketing expenses related to higher levels of marketing efforts associated with the Company's entry into Texas.
+Business Development: Business development expenses increased \$180,564 to \$1,887,398 in 2012, compared with \$1,706,834 in 2011, primarily due to increases in travel and marketing expenses related to higher levels or real estate activity.

 Premium and Retaliatory Taxes: Title insurance companies are generally not subject to state income or franchise taxes.
 However, in most states they are subject to premium and retaliatory taxes, as defined by statute.
 Premium tax rates vary from state to state; accordingly, the total premium tax burden is dependent upon the geographical mix of operating revenues.
-Premium and retaliatory taxes as a percentage of net premiums written were 2.1% in both 2011 and 2010.
+Premium and retaliatory taxes as a percentage of net premiums written were 1.8% and 2.1% in 2012 and 2011.